 The Chasuble of St. Ignatius of Loyola

-The chasuble of St. Ignatius of Loyola is one of the oldest chasubles in the world still in existence.
+The chasuble of St. Ignatius of Loyola is one of the oldest in the world still in existence.
 It is a hallowed relic from the sixteenth century kept in his former personal quarters in Rome, attached to the church of the Gesù.
 Today it is faded and a shadow of its former self, while still revealing something of the original flowing shape and size.

-Below are a few photos of the chasuble along with some other images that will give the reader an idea of how the chasuble would have looked at the service of the altar.
-The saint passed away in 1556 at the age of 64.
-He envisioned his order to do mission work and to teach.
-He was beatified in 1609 and canonized in 1622.
+Below are a few photos along with some other images that will give the reader an idea of how the chasuble would have looked at the service of the altar.
+St. Ignatius envisioned his order to do mission work and to teach.
+He and his priests always wore dazzling vestments worthy of the august sacrifice and an audience with the King.

-In artistic representation St. Ignatius is often depicted in sacerdotal vestments, in an oversized Roman chasuble, ornate in design.
-He died during the Council of Trent, held between 1545 and 1563.
-St. Ignatius is best remembered for his founding of the Jesuits, well-known for their contributions to the Counter-Reformation movement in Rome and throughout Europe and the world.
+St. Ignatius was beatified in 1609 and canonized in 1622.
+He is best remembered for his founding of the Jesuits, well-known for their contributions to the Counter-Reformation movement in Rome and throughout Europe and the world.
 His feast is celebrated July 31, the day of his death.

 -------